 - Sometimes slow operation

-Ingersoll Rand 315 Straight line Air Sander with 3,000 reciprocal strokes per minute at the same time have smooth, reliable power.
-In addition, the double-piston design holds extra energy to prevent stagnation and to solve difficult sanding tasks such as flattening body fillers or shaping and big leveling flat surfaces.
+Ingersoll Rand 315 Straight line Air Sander with 3,000 reciprocal strokes per minute simultaneously has smooth, reliable power.
+In addition, The twin-piston design saves extra power for tough sanding jobs like smoothing down body filler or shaping and leveling large flat surfaces, preventing stalling.
+Its design holds extra energy to prevent stagnation and to solve difficult sanding tasks.

 3.6 Inch/ 16.6 Inch/ 6.8 Inch